mpfluger/hokuspokus/README.md

 ## Hokuspokus

-Feature transformation for supervised machine learning.
+Feature transformation for [supervised learning](http://en.wikipedia.org/wiki/Supervised_learning) using equation discovery.

 For motivation, background and results see `thesis.pdf`.